seanwhs/BootCamps/03-full-stack-web-dev/Django/4-Class-Based-Views-Search-Filtering-Pagination-and-Messaging.md

 | **Built-in Features** | Minimal | Many (pagination, etc.) |
 | **Best For** | Simple views | Complex, repetitive views |

-### When to Use Each

-**Use Function-Based Views when:**
-- The view is very simple
-- You're new to Django
-- You need very specific custom behavior

-**Use Class-Based Views when:**
-- You have repetitive CRUD operations
-- You need built-in features (pagination, form handling)
-- You want clean, maintainable code

 ---

 ## Target 4.2: Refactoring Blog List to Class-Based